Shawn Phillip

 Split squats hold several advantages over lunges:

 1. Stability and Control: With one foot fixed on the ground, split squats allow for better stability and control of movement, reducing the risk of injury.
+Split squats require less balance than lunges, making them more stationary and easier to manage for most people.

 2. Isolation of Muscles: By focusing on one leg at a time, split squats enable targeted muscle activation, facilitating strength gains and muscle symmetry.